 For a Maintenance Planner, providing all the details, understanding the equipment they plan to maintain, preventing problems, and being good at explaining complex work are fundamental attributes.

 Notice that good computer skills and the ability to develop bar charts and Critical Paths are not listed.
 Skills can be taught, but habits and values are part of a person’s psychology.

 Finding people with these capabilities becomes the requirements that you want to build into an assessment questionnaire tool for a maintenance planner.
 Use the question set to eliminate the clearly incapable or under-educated

-Past behaviours are usually a good indication of future behaviours.
-You can structure the question set to highlight their past practises and then verify them with referees.
+Past behaviors are usually a good indication of future behaviors.
+You can structure the question set to highlight their past practices and then verify them with referees.